Soft-Batch Oatmeal Raisin Cookies

 These Soft-Batch Oatmeal Raisin Cookies are gonna win you over big time!
 Bakery soft, buttery classic oatmeal cookies, baked with a hint of cinnamon, plump juicy raisins and what else?
 LOVE of course!!

-Yea...you know how I always say I could eat the whole batch of cookies?
-Well, I'm saying it again!
-"I could eat the whole batch!"
+So go ahead, treat yourself to a batch of these comfort cookies.
+Yea…you know how I always say I could eat the whole batch of cookies?
+Well, I’m saying it again!
+“I could eat the whole batch of these delicious cookies!”

 I’m sort of partial to homemade oatmeal cookies.
 Especially when they’re chewy, soft and thick and loaded with oats and raisins!